 Poor Answer: A poor answer will probably give a definitive answer without giving any thought to different world views and the challenges in doing what the question asks.

-Chapter 14 – Problem-Solving and Creativity
+Chapter 14: Problem-solving and creativity

 Tell me about a time when you needed to solve a challenging problem quickly.
 What did you do?
 How successful were you?